Gurriel won't be suspended for any World Series games

-Houston Astros' first baseman Yuli Gurriel will not be suspended for any games in the World Series but will be suspended for five games next season without pay, baseball commissioner Rob Manfred said Saturday.
+Houston Astros?first baseman Yuli Gurriel will not be suspended for any games in the World Series but will be suspended without pay for the first five games of the 2018 regular season, baseball commissioner Rob Manfred said Saturday.

 "There is no excuse or explanation acceptable for that type of behavior," Manfred said at a news conference.

-Manfred said Gurriel expressed remorse when he met with the player Friday night and again on Saturday.?
+Manfred said Gurriel expressed remorse when the two met Friday night and again on Saturday.
 Gurriel will also meet with Darvish to apologize, Manfred said.

+Gurriel will not appeal, the Major League Baseball Players Association said in a statement.

 "We support Major League Baseball's decision of a five-game suspension for the 2018 season," Astros' general manager Jeff Luhnow said in a statement.